GenreShinobi/Godotoro/README.md

 Written by Gregory Gauthreaux

 ## What does it do?
 Godotoro is a charming and simple addon to help improve your productivity when working within Godot.
-Gododoro works using the popular time management method called the Pomodoro technique.
+Godotoro works using the popular time management method called the Pomodoro technique.

 ## Installation
 1. Create an `addon` directory in your Godot project.
-2. Create a `gododoro` directory inside `addons`
+2. Create a `godotoro` directory inside `addons`
 3. Copy all of the files there
 4. Enable the plugin in `Project Settings | Plugins`